bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 ### Technical Stack

 - **Backend**: Python (FastAPI) for API endpoints with async support.
-- **Frontend**: React components integrated with existing PT portal.
+- **Frontend**: React/Angular components integrated with existing PT portal.
 - **Database**:
   - PostgreSQL for patient session history and structured data.
   - Redis for caching frequent requests and rate limiting.
   - Potential add-on: PGVector or Qdrant for vector embeddings and semantic search.
-- **Cloud Provider**: AWS (Lambda, S3, DynamoDB) for scalable infrastructure.
+- **Cloud Provider**: AWS (Lambda, S3, RDS, etc) for scalable infrastructure.
 - **CI/CD**: GitHub Actions for deployment automation with canary releases.
 - **Monitoring**:
   - AWS CloudWatch for infrastructure metrics.
-  - Datadog for application performance monitoring.
+  - Datadog or New Relic for application performance monitoring.
   - Prometheus for custom metrics collection.
   - Grafana for visualization.
 - **Logging**: AWS CloudWatch and/or ELK stack (Elasticsearch, Logstash, Kibana) for structured logging.
-- **Security**: AWS KMS for encryption, AWS WAF for API protection.
+- **Security**: AWS KMS or Hashicorp Vault for encryption, AWS WAF for API protection.

+#### Application Performance Metrics (APMs)

+- **System Uptime**: 99.9% uptime SLA.
+- **API Latency**: <3 seconds for 95th percentile.
+- **Error Rate**: <1% of requests (migh be hard to achieve given strong reliance on OpenAI).
+- **Resource Utilization**: Monitor CPU, memory, and disk usage.

 ### Data Privacy and Governance

 - **Data Minimization**: Process only necessary patient data for message generation.
-- **Encryption**: End-to-end encryption for data in transit and at rest.
+- **Encryption**: End-to-end encryption for data at rest (and potentially in transit).
 - **Access Control**: Role-based access with principle of least privilege.
 - **Audit Trail**: Comprehensive logging of all data access and modifications.
-- **Retention Policy**: Clearly defined data retention and deletion schedules.
+- **Retention Policy**: Clearly defined data retention and deletion schedules (e.g. right to be forgotten).
-- **Data Processing Agreement**: Compliance with OpenAI's terms of service.
+- **Data Processing Agreement**: Use OpenAI's Enterprise.

 ### Monitoring and Evaluation Strategy

 - **Model Performance**:
   - Message acceptance rate
-  - Edit distance metrics
+  - Edit distance metrics (e.g. Levenshtein distance)
-  - Sentiment analysis of PT feedback
+  - LLM as a Judge
+  - Cosine similarity between PT edits and original messages
 - **System Performance**:
   - API latency and throughput
   - Error rates and types